- Buyer's Guide

 It’s fine for a light shower, with a water-resistant zipper covering the laptop zip, and good storm flaps over the main zipper.
 It’s certainly not for torrential downpours though.

 Does that represent value?
-For me, the fabric and construction quality need to be nailed before that’s good value.
+For me, the fabric and construction quality improvements have made headway in making the pack good value for money.
 The rest of the components are dialled for that price.

 Thule has a similar design vibe and fabric choices, but at a cheaper price.